spectrocloud/librarium/content/docs/06-integrations/00-kubernetes-edge.md

 import PointsOfInterest from 'shared/components/common/PointOfInterest';
 import Tooltip from "shared/components/ui/Tooltip";

-# Palette eXtended Kubernetes Edge
+# Palette eXtended Kubernetes - Edge

-The Palette eXtended Kubernetes (PXK-E) pack supports Kubernetes clusters set up on Edge hosts installed in isolated locations like grocery stores and restaurants versus a data center or cloud environment.
+The Palette eXtended Kubernetes - Edge (PXK-E) pack supports Kubernetes clusters set up on Edge hosts installed in isolated locations like grocery stores, restaurants, and similar locations, versus a data center or cloud environment.
 We offer PXK-E as a core pack in Palette.

 Review our [Maintenance Policy](/integrations/maintenance-policy) to learn about pack update and deprecation schedules.